ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 `--environment_id ENVIRONMENT_ID`
 :  Environment ID

 `--limit LIMIT` (optional)
 :  Used for pagination.
 The number of records to retrieve.

 `--include INCLUDE` (optional)
 :  Feature details to include the associated collections or rules details in the response.

 `--offset OFFSET` (optional)
 :  Used for pagination.
 The number of records to skip.

 `--collections COLLECTIONS` (optional)
 :  Filter features by a list of comma-separated collections.

 `--segments SEGMENTS` (optional)
-:  Filter features by a list of comma-separated segments `--expand EXPAND` (optional)
+:  Filter features by a list of comma-separated segments.

+`--expand EXPAND` (optional)
 :  Expanded view of the item.

 `--tags TAGS` (optional)
 :  Filter features by a list of comma-separated tags.

 `--sort SORT` (optional)
 :  Sort the details based on the specified attribute.